brndnmtthws/doge-streamer/README.md

 - background subtraction based motion detection (using `BackgroundSubtractorMOG2`)
 - automatically switches to active camera
 - displays an image when cameras are inactive
+- stream can be controlled remotely using [doge-stream-helper](https://github.com/brndnmtthws/doge-stream-helper)

 TODO: